 To explore the Royal Parks of London is not simply to experience the verdant green soul of the city, but also to glimpse the royal playground of centuries past.
 These vast green spaces, the centers of royal recreation; from hunting to horticulture, have tracked the transition from an absolute monarchy to a constitutional one, eventually becoming public spaces, beginning with the opening of Regents Park in 1845.
-On this Buckingham Palace and Royal Parks Tour, we'll trace the history of these green spaces and how they've reflected not only the changing role of royalty in England, but the state of the nation itself, before ending up at Buckingham Palace, where our docent will leave us with tickets for self-exploration and a rich understanding of this crucial landmark to guide our time there.
+On this Buckingham Palace and Royal Parks Tour, we'll trace the history of these green spaces and how they've reflected not only the changing role of royalty in England, but the state of the nation itself, before ending up at Buckingham Palace, where our guide will leave us with tickets for self-exploration and a rich understanding of this crucial landmark to guide our time there.

 Due to seasonal scheduling at Buckingham Palace, this experience is only available for a limited period each summer.
 For the 2019 season, Buckingham is open to visitors from July 20 to September 29.